 ANA-NINDS Career Development Symposium

-The NINDS/ANA Career Development Symposium is designed to provide the K08, K12, K23 and K99 recipients with the essential tools to enhance their ability to write successful grant proposals and to obtain grant funding from NIH and other institutions.
+The ANA-NINDS Career Development Symposium is designed to provide the K08, K12, K23 and K99 recipients with the essential tools to enhance their ability to write successful grant proposals and to obtain grant funding from NIH and other institutions.
 The Symposium is led by senior neurologists and neuroscientists who have proven success in scientific grant writing.
 Senior staff from the NINDS will provide advice concerning the mechanisms involved in grant submission and evaluation.

 Professional Development Symposium

-Taught by academic leaders from around the country, the Faculty Development Course takes place during the ANA Annual Meeting each year.
+Taught by academic leaders from around the country, the Career Development Course takes place during the ANA Annual Meeting each year.
 There are Early Career, Mid/Senior Level, and Chair Level courses which run concurrently each day.
 These courses address topics such as, "Choosing Your Career Path," "Developing a Novel, Transparent, and Equitable Compensation Plan," and "Recruitment and Retention of Women in Academic Neurology" to name a few.